kronosfere/Intro-to-pandas/README.md

 ```

 ## Working with datasets (Pt.
 1)
 Place the folders `data` and `movie` in the same folder as your jupyter notebook, they contain the datasets needed for the workshop.

+For the first part you will learn to merge datasets and make some basic manipulations and calculations.
 **read_csv(with proper labels)**
+With a properly defined csv file, importing csv files is as simple as calling `read_csv(<filename>)`
+You can also output csv files from `DataFrame`s by simply calling `DataFrame.to_csv(<filename>)`
 ```
 df1 = pd.read_csv('data/users_with_age_data.csv')
 df2 = pd.read_csv('data/users_with_gender_data.csv')
 ```

 **Merging DataFrames**
+Having multiple different `DataFrame`s isn't very helpful for data comparison or calculations.
+Here, you will merge the `DataFrame`s together to start making sense of the datasets.
 ```
 # Left merge using the 'user_id' column as keys (this only retains rows which exist in df1)
 df1.merge(df2, on='user_id', how='left')